 Meetings are held in a meeting room, not in a courtroom.
 When the case is called, the Bankruptcy Trustee will place the debtor under oath, and ask to see a photo ID and documentation of the debtor’s social security number.

 The Bankruptcy Trustee will then ask a series of questions to confirm the accuracy of the documents filed with the court, and determine whether there are any assets that are not protected through exemption, or whether there are issues relevant to the administration of the estate.

 For a Chapter 7 or Chapter 13 meeting of creditors, there will be around ten cases scheduled over an hour-long calendar.
 In a typical no-asset consumer bankruptcy, the meeting of creditors is the debtor’s first and last contact with the Bankruptcy Court.

-As with all matters affecting a bankruptcy case, the meeting of creditors is important, and should be approached with care.
+As with all matters affecting a bankruptcy case, the meeting of creditors is important to bankruptcy attorneys and their clients, and should be approached with care.